Coil zipper

 Coil zipper—also known as nylon coil zipper—is a type of zipper whose teeth/elements are made from coiled monofilament that is traditionally nylon.
+The coil zipper was first invented in 1940, however not commonly used until the 1960's.

 The coil is sewn to a zipper tape to make the final product.
 The final zipper product is completed when the nylon coiled teeth are sewn onto the zipper tape.
 Nylon coil zippers have a continuous coil chain made from nylon.
 When this coil is positioned on the back of the zipper and not in the front, this kind of zipper is called invisible zipper.

 Design

 Nylon zippers are highly flexible and are available in a wide range of sizes.
 The high compatibility of the coil zippers is the main attribute for their huge number of applications in fashion wear, canvas goods, and bags.
 These types of zippers are also the top choice for the outdoor and luggage industries.
 Nylon coil zippers are most commonly found in tents, suitcases, backpacks, and other camping apparels.

 Though nylon coil zippers are a popular choice for a large number of applications, the use of nylon is now being replaced with polyester.
 Polyester coil zippers are also becoming widespread.
 They are made in various gauge sizes and colors.
 This makes them well-suited to several use cases.